-Being secure financially is the bedrock of a successful retirement in Canada or anywhere else.
+Being secure financially is the bedrock of a successful retirement.
 Your Registered Retirement Savings Plans (RRSPs), annuities, savings and investments must be in order and set according to your retirement plan.
 It is also crucial that you draft an asset allocation strategy to know how much to spend and when to spend, bearing in mind all the necessary considerations, such as taxes and the inflation rate.
-The Manitoba Labour and Immigration site has an online retirement planning guide that has all the information you need to create a good financial plan.
-Better yet, consult an advisor to explain all your investment options and help you in creating your plan.
+Use the Picture Yourself in Retirement Guide or better yet, consult an advisor to explain all your investment options and help you in creating your financial plan.

 Retirement planning is not only about being financially ready.
 A greater part of it is being ready for a new life.
 After years of working and being used to the daily grind, the slow pace of retirement may not be an easy transition for you.
 What would help is to have a clear idea of the kind of life you want to lead after you retire.
 You can make a kind of “life plan” where you list down things you would love to do and spend your time on.
 You may even decide to work part-time to help you gradually adjust into your retirement.

 Health and wellness

 A major factor in enjoying your retirement years is maintaining good health.
 It goes without saying that in order for you to enjoy all your plans and retirement dreams, you have to be strong and healthy enough to carry them out.
 A regular exercise regimen, balanced diet, as well as regular check-ups must be part of your retirement plan.
 This also extends to your mental health.
 Since this is a major life change, some may experience shifts in mood or even suffer depression.
 You can check out the Manitoba Health, Healthy Living and Senior website for a list of health services available to you.